-Celiac disease may affect your pregnancy through two primary mechanisms — nutritional deficiency and autoimmune mechanism, according to Dr. Chiara Teringi, writing in Human Reproduction Update.
+Celiac disease may affect your pregnancy through two primary mechanisms:

-Autoimmune mechanism: Certain antibodies (immune biochemicals) that your body normally produces may affect your pregnancy if you have celiac disease.
+- Autoimmune mechanism: Certain antibodies (immune biochemicals) that your body produces may affect your pregnancy if you have celiac disease.
 They may do so in two possible ways.

-In the first instance, anti-transglutaminase (tTG) antibodies are thought to damage the placenta and bind to the embryo, causing pregnancy complications like spontaneous abortion or miscarriage.
+In the first instance, anti-transglutaminase (tTG) autoantibodies produced by celiac patients when they eat gluten, are thought to bind to the placenta and damage it, causing pregnancy complications like spontaneous abortion or miscarriage.

 In the second possibility, the tTG antibodies are thought to cause damage to the endometrial microvascular endothelial cells (HEMEC).
 These are special uterine cells that play a role in the menstrual cycle regulation.
 When HEMECs are harmed, this may lead to preterm labor, threatened miscarriage, and other pregnancy disorders

-For example, in another 2016 meta-analysis published in the Journal of Clinical Gastroenterology, scientists found that unexplained infertility and “all-cause” infertility were more prevalent in celiac women than in general population.
-Similarly, researchers of a 2014 study concluded that undiagnosed and therefore untreated CD may be a risk factor for infertility — but more research is required.
+For example, in another 2016 meta-analysis published in the Journal of Clinical Gastroenterology, scientists found that unexplained infertility and “all-cause” infertility were more prevalent in celiac women than in the general population.

-Pregnancy carries the potential for several different complications and problems.
+Pregnancy in general, not just in untreated celiac women, carries the potential for several different complications and problems.
 Preterm delivery, iron-deficiency anemia, miscarriage, and chronic fatigue are all potential risks of pregnancy though most women have uncomplicated gestations and deliveries.
 Unfortunately, women with celiac suffer from these pregnancy complications and problems at a much higher rate than healthy non-celiac women.
 In fact, stillbirths, low baby birth weights, miscarriage, preterm labor, and other pregnancy complications have been found to occur at 2-4 times the rate of non-celiac women.
 And there are several clinical and research studies that seem to concur.

 A great example is one case-control study published in 2010 in the journal BMC Gastroenterology, in which researchers investigated 62 Italian women with celiac disease.
 Upon extensive interviews, scientists found that 65 percent of women with celiac disease reported at least one pregnancy-related disorder.
 This is as opposed to 31 percent of non-celiac women who were studied as controls.
-Interestingly, 85 percent of the participants were diagnosed with celiac after their first pregnancy and therefore were untreated prior to getting pregnant.
+But please note that 85 percent of the participants were diagnosed with celiac after their first pregnancy and therefore were untreated prior to getting pregnant.

 Here are a few highlights of the study:

-Intrauterine growth restriction (IUGR) was shown to affect over 6 percent of women with celiac disease, compared to zero amongst control subjects.
-IUGR is a rare pregnancy complication in which the fetus is smaller than it should be because it’s developing at a slower rate inside the uterus.
-It’s directly linked to low birth weight and fetal development disorders.
+- Intrauterine growth restriction (IUGR) was shown to affect over 6 percent of women with celiac disease, compared to zero amongst control subjects.
+IUGR is an uncommon pregnancy complication in which the fetus is smaller than it should be because it’s developing at a slower rate inside the uterus.
+It’s directly linked to low birth weight and often to fetal development disorders.

 Other medical studies suggest that may be a link between having celiac disease and low birth weight.
 For instance, in a 2014 study, scientists found that the risk for low birth weight is much higher in undiagnosed celiac women than those who have started a gluten-free diet.